what-is-a-good-name/CompareTwoFilesInCPlusPlus/README.md

 # CompareTwoFilesInCPlusPlus
-A C++ function to compare 2 files.
+A C++ function to compare 2 files in a block by block manner.